Jalalabad Ragib-Rabeya Medical College: Organization and administration

 The college is affiliated with Shahjalal University of Science and Technology (SUST) under the School of Medical Sciences.
 The chairman of the college is Ragib Ali.
-The principal is Prof. Dr. Abed Hossain.
+The principal is Abed Hossain.

 Academics

 Undergraduate

 The college offers a five-year course of study, approved by the Bangladesh Medical and Dental Council (BMDC), leading to a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree from SUST.
-After passing the final professional examination, there is a compulsory one-year internship.
-The internship is a prerequisite for obtaining registration from the BMDC to practice medicine.
+After passing the final professional examination, there is a compulsory one-year internship, which is a prerequisite for obtaining registration from the BMDC to practice medicine.
 In October 2014, the Ministry of Health and Family Welfare capped admission and tuition fees at private medical colleges at 1,990,000 Bangladeshi taka (US$25,750 as of 2014) total for their five-year courses.

 Admission for Bangladeshis to the MBBS programme at all medical colleges in Bangladesh (government and private) is conducted centrally by the Directorate General of Health Services (DGHS).
-It administers a written multiple choice question exam simultaneously throughout the country.
+It administers a written multiple-choice question exam simultaneously throughout the country.
 Candidates are admitted based primarily on their score on this test, although grades at Secondary School Certificate (SSC) and Higher Secondary School Certificate (HSC) level also play a part.
-Seats are reserved, according to quotas set by the Directorate General of Health Services (DGHS), for children of Freedom Fighters and for students from underprivileged backgrounds.
+Seats are reserved, according to quotas set by the DGHS, for children of Freedom Fighters and for students from underprivileged backgrounds.
 Admission for foreign students is based on their SSC and HSC or equivalent grades.
 As of July 2014, the college is allowed to admit 190 students annually.